 Think about how a visually impaired visitor to your website might feel when they can’t access the information they need.
 They’re likely feeling overwhelmed and frustrated.

-Are all of the various statements, memos, rules and regulations housed on your website easily accessible for your visually impaired site visitors?
+Ask yourself this: Are all of the various statements, memos, rules and regulations housed on your website easily accessible for your visually impaired site visitors?

 This information includes everything from online coupons to billing and financial statements, contracts, applications and instruction manuals, to name a few.
 Any document that an individual might need to access should be available for everyone, including the visually impaired.